Hortúa (TransMilenio)

-Hortúa is a simple station that is part of the TransMilenio mass-transit system of Bogotá, Colombia.
+Hortúa is a station that is part of the TransMilenio mass-transit system of Bogotá, Colombia.

 Location

 The station is located in southern Bogotá, specifically on Avenida Caracas with Calles 1ª and 2ª sur.

 It serves the Sevilla, San Antonio, and Policarpa Salavarrieta neighborhoods.

 History

 At the beginning of 2001, the second phase of the Caracas line of the system was opened from Tercer Milenio to the intermediate station Calle 40 Sur.
 A few months later, service was extended south to Portal de Usme.

 The station is named Hortúa due to its proximity to the medical center of the same name.